mikekistler/aspnet-openapi-examples/README.md

 schemas for different media types, you will need to use a transformer.

-It is possible but currently a bit complicated to generate content entries for media types other than "application/json" from the return type of the endpoint method.
-To do this, you need to create a class that implements `IResult` and `IEndpointMetadataProvider` and make this class the return type of the endpoint method.
+It is possible but currently a bit complicated to generate content entries for media types other than "application/json" from the return type of the route handler.
+To do this, you need to create a class that implements `IResult` and `IEndpointMetadataProvider` and make this class the return type of the route handler.
 There is an example of this in the [OkTextPlain] class in the project.

 Use a transformer to set the `example`, `examples`, `encoding`, or